OrangE-3/UnitTestArchitect/README.md

 # UnitTestArchitect
 This is a gradle plugin that helps you to generate boilerplate code for writing jUnit + Mockito Test Cases.

+Any existing IDEs such as IntelliJ or Android Studio, will generate test cases but only per method per file.
+They also generate only empty methods and leave the actual code to the developer.
+This can get tedious if you have a lot of untested code in your codebase, as you'll have to write mock fields for each dependency in your class.

+This is where you can use this plugin to reduce developer time.

 To us this plugin, add it to the buildscripts classpath: